pampdhar/scripts/README.md

 Scripts for MI product execution

 ## set_ssh_keys.sh
-This script helps create ssh keys a linux system (only) and add them to the public (github.com) and internal AMD github account (github.amd.com) using the github API.
+This script helps create ssh keys for a linux system (only) and add them to the public (github.com) and internal AMD github account (github.amd.com) using the github API.

 It requires a separate shell file called `ssh_config.sh` that essentially stores the user's PERSONAL ACCESS TOKEN (PAT) that will be used for the API calls.
 This file needs to be in the format: